Content updated 29 July 2016

-Session replay is a relatively new term in the language of digital marketing and one that we use often to describe one of the major features of our SessionCam product.
+Session replay is a term that has been around for a few years in digital marketing and one we use often to describe one of the major features of our SessionCam solution.

-Wikipedia first defined the term session replay in 2009 as “the ability to replay a visitor’s journey on a web site which can include mouse movements, clicks and form entry”.
+First defined by Wikipedia in 2009, session replay was described as “the ability to replay a visitor’s journey on a web site which can include mouse movements, clicks and form entry”.

 “Must” not “can”